Dipakkarki/cpp_projects/cpp-lab/lab-4/objectNclass.md

 ## An Object is an instance of a Class.
 When a class is defined, no memory is allocated but when it is instantiated (i.e. an object is created) memory is allocated.
 # Defining Class and Declaring Objects

 A class is defined in C++ using keyword class followed by the name of class.
-The body of class is defined inside the curly brackets and terminated by a semicolon at the end.classes-and-objects-in-c
+The body of class is defined inside the curly brackets and terminated by a semicolon at the end.classes-and-objects-in-c.

 ![Test Image 1](a.png)

 *Declaring Objects:
  When a class is defined, only the specification for the object is defined; no memory or storage is allocated.
 To use the data and access functions defined in the class, you need to create objects.